ScytheGGG/edvin./README.md

-# Edvin. - Musician's Website
+# edvin. - Musician's Website

-Welcome to the official repository for Edvin.'s music website.
-This repository houses the source code and assets that power Edvin.'s online presence, providing visitors with a rich and immersive experience in the world of Edvin.'s music.
+Welcome to the official repository for edvin.'s music website.
+This repository houses the source code and assets that power edvin.'s online presence, providing visitors with a rich and immersive experience in the world of edvin.'s music.

 ## Features

-- **Discography:** Explore Edvin.'s discography with detailed information about albums, singles, and collaborations.
+- **Discography:** Explore edvin.'s discography with detailed information about albums, singles, and collaborations.

-- **Media Gallery:** Immerse yourself in the visual and auditory world of Edvin. with a collection of photos, videos, and exclusive content.
+- **Media Gallery:** Immerse yourself in the visual and auditory world of edvin. with a collection of photos, videos, and exclusive content.

 ## License